upcliujie/mesa/docs/android.rst

 development, you don't want to regenerate that image.
-So, we'll take the existing squashfs image, copy it out on the host, and then use a bind mount instead of a loopback mount so we can update our drivers using scp from outside the container.
+So, we'll take the existing squashfs image, copy it out on the host, and then use a bind mount instead of a loopback mount so we can update our drivers using :program:`scp` from outside the container.

 On your device, you'll want to make :file:`/` read-write.  ssh in as root and run: